 Our program is as unique as the students we serve.
 At the Laurel School, our teaching is grounded in research and based on diagnostic prescriptive methodology.
 We strive to reach every learner where they are and adapt our teaching methods until each student learns and grows.
 All the learning pathways are addressed in the classroom: visual, auditory, tactile and kinesthetic.
 Students at Laurel learn to utilize the tools they need to help them become independent and successful learners, but most importantly, they develop the mindset necessary to take risks, persevere, learn independently, and believe in their own potential.

 Why Choose The Laurel School of Princeton?

-Our teachers have years of experience teaching children with learning differences and are certified to instruct using the Orton-Gillingham and Wilson Reading Programs.
+Our teachers have years of experience teaching children with learning differences and are certified to instruct using Orton-Gillingham and Wilson Language Training® programs.
 When it comes to math and science instruction, they use a multisensory and inquiry-based approach.
 At The Laurel School of Princeton, we use technology whenever possible to keep students connected and learning.
 We are leaders in leveraging the unique strengths of our students.
-For example, we provide them with a Maker Space to develop their material reasoning and are the first school in New Jersey to offer the NoticeAbility Entrepreneurs and Innovators curriculum, a program specifically designed to leverage the talents of dyslexic children.
+For example, we provide them with a Maker Space to develop their material reasoning and are the first school in New Jersey to offer three courses of the NoticeAbility curriculum, a program specifically designed to leverage the talents of dyslexic children.
 Outstanding Speech Pathology and Occupational Therapy Services are also available for an additional fee.
 Please contact Admissions to find out how to enroll your child.